ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 linearized sequence of state requests, although the exact ordering is unpredictable when there are multiple senders making requests.

-In the second category, the Sled API presents itself synchronously, but database and tree handles are clonable and can be moved between threads.
-All that's required to process some request asynchronously is to clone the appropriate handle, move it into an async block, and make the call as part of the future.
-(We might want to use Tokio's blocking API for this, but that's a side detail).

-Because the state service has exclusive access to the sled database, and the state service sees a linearized sequence of state requests, we have an easy way to opt in to asynchronous database access.
-We can perform sled operations synchronously in the `Service::call`, waiting for them to complete, and be sure that all future requests will see the resulting sled state.
-Or, we can perform sled operations asynchronously in the future returned by `Service::call`.
+Because the state service has exclusive access to the rocksdb database, and the state service sees a linearized sequence of state requests, we have an easy way to opt in to asynchronous database access.
+We can perform rocksdb operations synchronously in the `Service::call`, waiting for them to complete, and be sure that all future requests will see the resulting rocksdb state.
+Or, we can perform rocksdb operations asynchronously in the future returned by `Service::call`.

 If we perform all *writes* synchronously and allow reads to be either